Common Travel Area: Social housing support

 British or Irish citizens residing in the other state have the right to access social housing, including supported housing and homeless assistance, on the same basis as citizens of that state.
 Both governments have committed to taking steps to ensure that this will continue now that the UK has left the EU.

 Voting rights

 British or Irish citizens living in the other state are entitled to register to vote with the relevant authorities for local and national parliamentary elections only in that state on the same basis as citizens of that state.
 Upon reaching voting age, they are entitled to vote in those elections on the same basis as citizens of that state.
 Both governments have committed to ensuring that these arrangements will continue now that the UK has left the EU.
-However, while Irish citizens can vote in British referendums, British citizens are not able to vote in Irish referendums, nor in Irish elections for the European Parliament.
+However, while Irish citizens can vote in British referendums, British citizens are not able to vote in Irish referendums, presidential elections or Irish elections for the European Parliament.